 SECTION 801 – INTENT & PURPOSE

 The intent of this Article is to provide a system of sign regulations for South Bloomfield Township that recognizes the necessity and desirability of communication by outdoor signs while promoting planned graphic signage systems that eliminate visual clutter and confusion within the physical environment.
 The purpose is to protect property values and the safety and general welfare of the public within South Bloomfield Township by encouraging compatibility between the design and functional nature of the sign and its location within the physical environment, thus reducing the propensity for traffic accidents and personal hazards caused by distractions, sight obstructions, and unsafe structures.

+This Article regulates signs based on their physical and structural characteristics — including size, height, illumination, location, number, and duration of display — without regard to the message, subject matter, or content of any sign, except where a distinction is expressly necessary to serve a compelling governmental interest and is narrowly drawn to serve that interest.
+This Article shall not be construed to regulate signs based upon whether their content is commercial or noncommercial, except as expressly permitted by controlling law, and Section 808 governs the substitution of messages on any sign otherwise permitted under this Article.
+Nothing in this Article shall be interpreted to regulate, or applied to regulate, any sign based on the viewpoint expressed.

 SECTION 802 – GENERAL PROVISIONS & SAFETY REQUIREMENTS